 To coincide with the world première of LEXICON in Newcastle-under-Lyme town centre, the New Vic will take a look back at 30 years of NoFit State Circus with a special exhibition.
 Exploring the photographic archive of the contemporary circus company, images will range from their formation in 1986, through to their more recent productions such as Bianco and Block.

 In partnership with the V&A and Appetite

-Mon 2 April – Mon 30 July
+Mon 2 April – Sat 4 August